-RSVLTS and Big League Chew Parter for Apparel Launch
+RSVLTS and Big League Chew Partner for Apparel Launch

 RSVLTS, creators of pop culture and lifestyle apparel, has announced a new partnership with bubblegum brand Big League Chew to bring a new collaborative apparel collection that will debut eight new original characters to some original packaging designs.